Professor Krsto Pandza

 SUMMARY: This proposal introduces a research programme that sets out to investigate a multi-faceted nature of managing development of emerging nanotechnologies by integrating variety of conceptual perspectives with different levels of analysis.
 The programme attempts to explore the development of strategic capabilities essential for integrating dispersed knowledge that enables different members of nanotechnology innovation system to increase their innovativeness and sustain their competitiveness.
 It sets out to capture in detail the contribution of proactive and knowledgeable agents that shape the emerging nanotechnology progress by purposefully engaging with the strategic, institutional and social context of technological innovation.Managing for Innovation (LUBS5247) Strategic and Entrepreneurial Management (MBA, LUBS5737) Entrepreneurship and Innovation (EMBA, LUBS5730)Professor in Strategy and Innovation Subject Group Leader Strategy & Organization, Management Division Director of Centre for Technology Innovation and Engagement

-- Head of Centre for Technology Innovation & Engagement
+- Director of Centre for Technology Innovation and Engagement

 Krsto Pandza is Professor of Strategy and Innovation at the Leeds University Business School.
 He has led Strategy & Organization Subject Group at LUBS and acts as Director of the Centre for Technology Innovation and Engagement.
 Krsto’s research interests lie at the intersection of strategy, technology innovation and organizational theory.
 Navigating these different fields of management studies enables him to investigate organizational responses to discontinuous technological changes and the role of managerial agency in shaping organizational capabilities.
 He is increasingly interested in how advanced digital technologies influence processes of strategic decision making and practices of professional strategists and innovation managers.
 Krsto has won two major EU-funded projects focused on strategic management of technology innovation, which enabled him to collaborate closely with companies such as Ericsson, Intel, GSK, IBM and Bayer.
 He is a member of Editorial Advisory Board at the Journal of Management Studies.